 PowerShell Cmdlets for Trigger Settings

-Version 9.0.5 includes a bundle of new PowerShell cmdlets to configure ControlUp Real-Time DX Console triggers, with no need to use the Console.
+Versions 9.0.5 and higher include a bundle of PowerShell cmdlets to configure ControlUp Real-Time DX Console triggers, with no need to use the Console.

 Benefits